Platinum Partners

 Lead testing and treatment (if required) of kea at the Remarkables Ski area (winter 2019).

 NZSki is providing local funding to test Wakatipu kea for lead poisoning and ensure they stay Lead Free.
-All kea tested at the ski field are also banded and this information entered onto the Kea Sightings Database, providing valuable information on kea numbers and movements around the Wakatipu area.
+All kea tested at the ski field are also banded and this information is entered onto the Kea Sightings Database, providing valuable information on kea numbers and movements around the Wakatipu area.

 After 2 catch trips to the Remarkables Ski area, a total of 5 kea have now been banded and at least 7 individual kea (one an adult female), are confirmed as visiting the site on a regular basis.
 All of the kea caught up were also blood lead tested and found to have low blood lead levels (below 5 ug/dL).